CopperEagle/WebChecks/TUTORIAL.md

 By default, it currently stores all pages in a correspnding directory.
 The root of that directory is the project directory specified when creating the Project object.
-You check out the results there, especially if you do not compress the text data, i.e. ```proj.set_compress_text(False)``` Alternatively, you can access the results in the code directly, using the AccessNode interface:
+You can check out the results there, especially if you do not compress the text data, i.e. ```proj.set_compress_text(False)``` Alternatively, you can access the results in the code directly, using the AccessNode interface: